catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```
     startxfce4
     ```
-    The xfce4 window manager will start and can be configured to suit.
+    The xfce4 window manager will start and can be configured to suit. xfce4 permits some provisioning of mouse actions.
+Consider using _moused_ in /etc/rc.conf for the mousepad.